Lectures on Foliation Dynamics: Barcelona 2010

-Two foliations $\F_1, \F_2$ on manifolds $M_1$ and $M_2$ with complete transversals $\cT_1$ and $\cT_2$, respectively, are said to be \emph{restricted orbit equivalent} (\emph{rOE}) if there exists a Borel isomorphism $f \colon M_1 \to M_2$ which maps leaves of $\F_1$ homeomorphicly to leaves of $\F_2$, and restriction to transversals induces a Borel map $h \colon \cT_1 \to \cT_2$ which induces a Borel isomorphism $\mathcal{R}_{\F_1} \cong \mathcal{R}_{\F_2}$.
+Two foliations $\F_1, \F_2$ on manifolds $M_1$ and $M_2$ with complete transversals $\cT_1$ and $\cT_2$, respectively, are said to be \emph{restricted orbit equivalent} (\emph{rOE}) if there exists a Borel isomorphism $f \colon M_1 \to M_2$ which maps leaves of $\F_1$ homeomorphically to leaves of $\F_2$, and such that its restriction to transversals induces a Borel map $h \colon \cT_1 \to \cT_2$ which induces a Borel isomorphism $\mathcal{R}_{\F_1} \cong \mathcal{R}_{\F_2}$.
 Thus, a restricted orbit equivalence ``permutes'' the leaves of the foliations.
 If the restriction of such a map induces a quasi-isometry between the leaves, then we say the foliations are \emph{quasi-isometric orbit equivalent} (\emph{qiOE}).
 It is then obvious, for example, that the growth rate of a leaf is an invariant of \emph{qiOE}.
 It is not known if these refined notions of equivalence preserve the other invariants.

 \begin{quest} Suppose that $C^1$-foliations $\F_1, \F_2$ are {qiOE}.
 Does $h(\cG_{\F_1}) > 0$ imply $h(\cG_{\F_2}) > 0$? \end{quest}